SumoLogic/sumologic-documentation/docs/manage/health-events.md

 ![health event detail.png](/img/health-events/health-event-detail.png)

 Click the **Create Scheduled Search** button on the details pane to get alerts for specific health events.
 The unique identifier of the resource, such as the Source or Collector, is used in the query.
-See [Schedule a Search] (../Visualizations-and-Alerts/Alerts/Scheduled-Searches/Schedule_a_Search.md "Schedule a Search") for details.
+See [Schedule a Search](../alerts/scheduled-searches/schedule-search.md) for details.

 Under the **More Actions** menu you can select: